Rosa Luxemburg: Zurich and early political career (1889–1898)

 At the Second International's third congress in Zurich in 1893, Luxemburg, as a delegate for the SDKP's newspaper Sprawa Robotnicza (The Workers' Cause), had her mandate challenged by the PPS delegation.
 Small and frail, she climbed onto a chair to make herself heard and, with "magnetism in her eyes and in such fiery words", defended her cause.
 Although the congress ultimately voted to reject her mandate, she achieved a moral victory by framing the dispute as one of principle rather than personal rivalry.
 This conflict over the "national question" became the central and most enduring division in Polish socialism.
 The polemics between the two parties forced both to sharpen their positions: the PPS became more openly nationalist, while the SDKP's opposition to Polish independence became a core doctrine.
 At the next congress in London in 1896, the International passed a compromise resolution supporting the right of all nations to self-determination but without specific mention of Poland.

-In 1897, Luxemburg successfully defended her doctoral dissertation in economics, Die industrielle Entwicklung Polens (The Industrial Development of Poland), which argued that the industrial growth of Russian Poland was inextricably linked to the Russian market, a connection driven by the Russian government's own policies.
+In 1897, Luxemburg successfully defended her doctoral dissertation in economics, Die industrielle Entwicklung Polens (The Industrial Development of Poland), which argued that its industrial growth was inextricably linked to the Russian market, a connection driven by the Russian government's own policies.
 For Luxemburg, this "objective economic trend" meant that Polish independence was an economic and political negation of progress, a self-defeating strategy for the Polish working class that would slow its development.
 She was one of the first women in the world, and the first Polish woman, to be awarded a doctorate in political economy.
 To obtain German citizenship and the ability to work within the Social Democratic Party of Germany (SPD), she entered into a marriage of convenience with Gustav Lübeck, son of her Zurich friend Olympia Lübeck, in April 1898.
 On 12 May 1898, she moved to Berlin.